Safer Retirement Income with Option Trading

 Why Use Options at All?

 Many conventional investment strategies rely on bonds or dividend stocks to generate a steady income during retirement.
-For example, 20-year Treasury bonds yield about 2.5%, which means that a $1,000,000 portfolio might generate $25,000 per year in income.
-Similarly, the S&P 500 offers a 1.88% dividend yield that would generate $18,800 per year in income with a larger opportunity for inflation protection throughout retirement.
+For example, 20-year Treasury bonds currently yield approximately 4.95 percent, which means that a $1,000,000 portfolio might generate $49,500 per year in income.
+Similarly, the S&P 500 offers a 1.27 percent dividend yield, which would generate $12,700 per year in income, with a larger opportunity for inflation protection throughout retirement.

-The problem is that the low-interest rate environment following the 2008 financial crisis has made these investments increasingly risky.
-With plans to increase interest rates, bond prices could move lower and reduce the value of a bond portfolio over time.
-The S&P 500 index’s price-earnings ratio – a measure of valuation – stands at about 25x, which is significantly higher than the 16x average (mean), suggesting that equities may be overvalued.
+For the past several years, we have experienced average interest rates, but low interest rate environments, like the period following the 2008 financial crisis, can make these types of investments increasingly risky.
+As interest rates rise, bond prices tend to fall, potentially reducing the value of a bond portfolio over time.
+Currently, the S&P 500 index’s price-earnings ratio—a measure of valuation—stands at about 28.24, which is significantly higher than the historical average of around 16, suggesting that equities may be overvalued.

 Options trading provides a way to generate income from stock holdings without taking on additional downside risk.
 In fact, the biggest risk associated with the most conservative strategies is being forced to sell early if the stock moves higher than expected.
 Other option strategies provide ways to hedge a portfolio against decline by setting a price floor – a strategy that could be attractive for retirement investors looking to reduce risk.